“YOU CAN’T MAKE MONEY DOING THAT?!” AND OTHER JUDGMENT

-Bloggers and Influencers feel judgement for their career choices all the time!
+Online entrepreneurs and Influencers feel judgment for their career choices all the time!

-Before I started this blog I never considered blogging to be a potential career option, though I quickly learned of its potential.
-Whether it is through affiliate marketing, offering services as a virtual assistant or selling your own products, there are so many ways to turn what used to be seen as a hobby into a full-time job.
+Before I started this blog I never considered online entrepreneurship to be a career option, though I quickly learned of its potential.
+Whether it’s through affiliate marketing, offering remote services as a virtual assistant or selling your own products, there are so many ways to turn what used to be seen as a hobby into a full-time job!

-Despite this, blogging is often seen by some as not a “real job”.
+Despite this, making money online is often seen by some as not a “real job”.

-I have been lucky that my parents have kept their opinion to themselves when I declared that I am putting my museum career aspirations on hold while I explore the potential of this new online world (which I had labelled the black market of millennial opportunities because I didn’t know it existed until now).
+I’ve been lucky that my parents have kept their judgment to themselves when I declared that I am putting my museum career aspirations on hold while I explore the potential of this new online world (which I had labeled the black market of millennial opportunities because I didn’t know it existed until now).

-My male roommates’ reactions on the other hand were less positive and supportive.
-Between one laughing at me if I mentioned how busy I am (and jokingly telling people not to buy my paintings) to the other’s opinion that running an online business is easy (but at the same time telling me calling a blog a business is ridiculous and evidence of how stupid humans have become), I became very defensive about what I am trying to accomplish.
-The judgement was attacking my self esteem and confidence.
+My male roommates’ reactions, on the other hand, were less positive and supportive.
+Between one laughing at me if I mentioned how busy I am, to the other’s opinion that running an online business is “easy” (but at the same time telling me calling a blog a business is ridiculous and evidence of how stupid humans have become), I became very defensive about what I am trying to accomplish.
+The judgment was attacking my self-esteem and confidence.

-Sadly, this is something bloggers and other creatives (such as artists or freelance writers pursuing careers in the arts) run into a lot – the opinion that what you are doing is not a “real job” – and that is not okay!
+Sadly, online entrepreneurs, bloggers, and other creatives run into a lot of criticism – the opinion that what we are doing is not a “real job” – and that is not okay!

-3. Lianne, creator of Anklebiters Adventures, shares her story of leaving her teaching job for blogging in “Oh You Are A Blogger?
+- Lianne, the creator of Anklebiters Adventures, shares her story of leaving her teaching job for blogging in “Oh You Are A Blogger?
 But That Isn’t Your Real Job, Is It?“

 Maybe it’s because we don’t follow the common mold of the 9-5 job.
 We have flexible hours, can work in our pajamas, have easy access to the fridge…Or is it that we sit in front of a laptop all day rather than on our feet?

-Let me tell you, blogging is a lot of work and I have only dipped my toe in the water.
+Let me tell you, managing your own online business is a lot of work and I have only dipped my toe in the water.

-So next time someone responds to your answer that your a blogger with condescending laughter or other impolite comment, just remind yourself that it is coming out of ignorance.
+Next time someone responds to your answer that you’re an “online entrepreneur” with condescending laughter or another impolite comment, just remind yourself that it is coming out of ignorance.

-It takes gumption to leave a job in pursuit of freelance work.
-It also takes A LOT of hard work and dedication to grow your own business.
-Blogging is not for everyone – if you can do it, you enjoy it and have found success then that’s amazing.
-We need more support so lets empower each other!
+It takes gumption to leave a secure job in pursuit of freelance work.
+It also takes A LOT of hard work and dedication to growing your own business.